juliavankirk/Pomato/README.md

-# Pomato
+# PomatoApp

-Pomato, Project Manager Tool.
+PomatoApp, Project Manager Tool.

 Created to make life easy for people wanting to manage project in the console of an IDE.